sajov/feathers-solr/README.md

 Most of the data mutating operations in Solr (create, update, remove) do not return the full resulting document, therefore I had to resolve to using get as well in order to return complete data.
 This solution is of course adding a bit of an overhead, although it is also compliant with the standard behaviour expected of a feathers database adapter.

-> Use `$raw:true` to avoid this overhead.
+> Use Raw Query `service.Model.post('update/json', data)` to avoid this overhead.
 The response is native Solr.

 ## Raw Solr Queries